pingcap/community/special-interest-groups/sig-planner/roles-and-organization-management.md

 ### Join

-You are welcomed to be a [contributor](../../architecture/README.md#contributor) once one of your pr about planner is merged.
+You are welcomed to be a [contributor](../../architecture/README.md#contributor) once one of your PR about planner is merged.
-To have a discusstion with us, just join our slack channel #sig-planner in https://pingcap.com/tidbslack.
+To have a discusstion with us, just join our slack channel **#sig-planner** in [tidbcommnity](https://pingcap.com/tidbslack) slack workspace.

 ### Promotion